Marker Logo

 Erected 1953 by Alabama Historical Association.

 Location.
 33° 10.032′ N, 86° 15.1′ W. Marker is in Sylacauga, Alabama, in Talladega County.
-Marker is on Fort Williams Street, on the right when traveling east.
+It is on Fort Williams Street, on the right when traveling east.
 Fort Williams Street between Broadway Ave and South Norton Ave.
 Touch for map.
 Marker is in this post office area: Sylacauga AL 35150, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sylacauga Marble (within shouting distance of this marker); Sylacauga Cemetery (about 700 feet away, measured in a direct line); a different marker also named Sylacauga Cemetery (about 700 feet away); Sylacauga Historic Commercial District (approx. 0.2 miles away); Hightower Brothers Livery Stable
+At least 8 other markers are within walking distance of this marker: Sylacauga Marble (within shouting distance of this marker); Sylacauga Cemetery (about 700 feet away, measured in a direct line); a different marker also named Sylacauga Cemetery (about 700 feet away); Sylacauga Historic Commercial District (approx. 0.2 miles away); Hightower Brothers Livery Stable

 Paid Advertisement